MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 3. :computer: [Principled Instructions Are All You Need for Questioning LLaMA-1/2, GPT-3.5/4](https://arxiv.org/abs/2312.16171)
 4. :computer: [Prompt Engineering Guide](https://www.promptingguide.ai/)

 Many of these guides are quite **generic** and can work for many different use cases.
 However, there are very few guides mentioning best practices for constructing prompts for *Named Entity Recognition (NER)*.
 OpenAI has for instance a [cookbook](https://cookbook.openai.com/examples/named_entity_recognition_to_enrich_text) for `NER`  as well as [this](https://arxiv.org/pdf/2305.15444.pdf) and [this](https://arxiv.org/pdf/2310.17892.pdf) paper which both suggested a method called `Prompt-NER`.

 In this article, we will discuss some techniques that might be helpful when using LLM for NER use cases.
-To set the stage we will first start with defining what *Prompt Engineering* and *Named Entity Recognition* actually are.
+To set the stage we will first start with defining what *Prompt Engineering* and *Named Entity Recognition* are.

 ## Prompt Engineering
-Prompt Engineering sometimes feels more like an *art* compared to *science* but there are more and more best practices showing up (see some of the references in the previous section).
+Prompt Engineering sometimes feels more like an *art* compared to *science* but there are more best practices showing up (see some of the *references* in the previous section).

-See one definition below for `Prompt Engineering`:
+One definition of `Prompt Engineering` is shown below:

 {{< notice info >}}
 Prompt engineering is a relatively new discipline for developing and optimizing prompts to efficiently use language models (LMs) for a wide variety of applications and research topics.
 Prompt engineering skills help to better understand the capabilities and limitations of large language models (LLMs).